When a disaster hits, 40 to 60% of small businesses never reopen.

 1. Understand Your Minimum Operating State (MOS)

 A Minimum Operating State (MOS) is what your organization requires, at minimum, to conduct business.
-These requirements can range from necessary staff and communication, to business applications and processes.
+These requirements can range from the necessary staff and communication to business applications and processes.
 Once you have a clear understanding of what’s critical to maintaining your company’s MOS, you can build a realistic Disaster Recovery Plan that takes the following elements into account.